gfreches/cross-species-conngrads/README.md

 * **Permutation Analysis**: Console output with statistical results and optional `.png` histograms of null distributions (Script 10).

 ## Disclaimer
-LLMs such as ChatGPT o3/4o and Gemini 2.5 were use to generate/correct the code in this repository while the authors provided the actual tasks
+LLMs such as ChatGPT o3/4o and Gemini 2.5 were used to generate/correct the code in this repository while the authors provided the actual tasks